sarangii/sarangii.github.io/resume.md

 |Office Suite| Building relations |Community Management |
 |Google Fu- without Google|

-### What I can bring to Plausible?
+## What I can bring to Plausible?
-## Trouble- shooting problems
+### Trouble- shooting problems
-All of my previous roles involved helping people navigate through complex system and earn their trust.
+All of my previous roles involved helping people in difficult situations navigate through complex system.
+The trust that customers put on plausible is important.
 I can ensure that people get timely and friendly support.
-## Audience Engagement
+### Audience Engagement
-Sales and Marketing is noisy.
-But I resonate with plausible's value of being transparent, and getting trust of potential customers.
-I can write blogposts, and find forums to engage with the community that believes in plausible.
-I believe in go slow and making things.
+Sales and Marketing in survelliance capitalism is noisy.
+I resonate with plausible's value of being transparent, and earning trust of potential customers.
+I can write blogposts, and find forums to engage with the community who would be the prospective customer of plausible.
+I believe in going slow and making things.
-## Filling in the gaps and expanding other activities
+### Filling in the gaps and expanding other activities
 There is not mention of [Yandex](https://metrica.yandex.com/about) [here](https://plausible.io/blog/best-wordpress-analytics-plugins).
 I can write cover the missing component of this.
 I would reach out to the niche communities to get Plausible featured.
 For the short term, I would reach to podcast hosts to feature plausible.
 In the medium term, I can start in house podcast to reflect on the larger values that plausible stands for.
-## Technical Documentation
+### Technical Documentation
-I have been using FOSS since 2016 and like technology.
+I have been using FOSS since 2016 and I like technology.
 I can convey complex technical things in a lucid manner.
-## Fire-fighting
+### Fire-fighting
 Things broke down in unexpected times in my previous roles.
-When things break down I would do the needful to restore them.
+When things break down, I would do whatever it takes to restore them.
+### Manager of one and generalist at heart
+My previous work experience has largely been in unstructured environments.
+In that sense, I am self directed at work and can work without minimal supervision.
+Being curious is related to being generalist at heart.
+This has let me to understand different disciplines and develop complementary skills.
+## Endnotes
+Thank you for reading till here.
+I hope that I have been successful in conveying about myself and where I come from.
+I strongly relate to the philosophy of Plausible in the areas of work, growth and customer support.
+I would love to work here.